 The articificial, palm-shaped peninsula of Palm Jumeirah so far has little to offer except luxurious apartments and villas.
 At the end of the road is another 7-star hotel: The Atlantis.

 The little historic heritage the Dubai has is excessively well-preserved, and refurbished to the point of looking articficial.
 The Cultural Heritage Village, Dubai’s old town is well worth a visit, though.
 There are even some very nice restaurants there, offering traditional arab food and delicious fresh fruit juices.

 The recently opened Dubai Metro is still not entirely finished, but is functional on some of the stations.
-Taxis are cheap in Dubai, but getting from one end of the city to the other takes at the very least 45 minutes, so the Metro is a useful alternative.
+Taxis are cheap in Dubai, but getting from one end of the city to the other takes at the very least 45 minutes.
+That makes the Metro a useful alternative.
 Of course it’s more environment-friendly to take the metro, too, but considering the excessive amounts of energy that Dubai is already blowing away on tacky luxury stuff, it is probably the place on Earth where it matters the least.

 The shopping, the fancy restaurants and the funky architecture are certainly enough to keep you busy for a long weekend.
 Besides those things, Dubai doesn’t really have a lot to offer, though.
 The place is extremely superficial, and that can be fun to some extent.
 For anyone passing through on the way to somewhere else, it’s definitely worth a stopover.

 Dubai is nevertheless a great playground for anyone with a camera and an eye for good pictures.
 The cool architecture is an open invitation to any photographer, and cheap energy makes the city an impressive light show at night.
 If you didn’t bring an SLR and a tripod, you’ll be at the right place to buy them anyway, so don’t leave Dubai without a bunch of good pictures!